paulfranco/AndroidInterviewQuestions/README.md

 Primative data types (booleans, floats, ints, longs, and strings).
 The data is stored as key-value pairs.
 In order to use shared preferences, you have to call the method getSharedPreferences() which returns a SharedPreference intance.

+**By default, what is the status of the files that are saved directly in the device's internal storage?**

+By default these files are private to the application which means that other applications cannot access them.
+When the application is uninstalled, the file are removed as well.